gohugoio/hugo/content/templates/amber-templating.md

 For template documentation, follow the links from the [Amber project][].

-* Amber templates must be named with the amber-suffix, e.g. `list.amber`
+* Amber templates must be named with the Amber suffix; e.g., `list.amber`
 * Partials in Amber or HTML can be included with the Amber template syntax:
     * `import ../partials/test.html `
     * `import ../partials/test_a.amber `